mohammedalasmar/omnetpp-data-transport-model-ndp/README.md

 # ndp-tcp-datacentre-omnetpp-model

+This repository includes the codes for our OMNeT++ Summit 2019 paper (see this link https://github.com/mohammedalasmar/ndpTcpDatacentreOmnetppModel/blob/master/datacentre-omnetpp.pdf).

+The paper includes implementations for some data centre protocols in OMNeT++/INET.
+These implementations are as follows:
+(1) FatTree topology
+(2) Per-packet and per-flow ECMP
+(3) A model of NDP protocol in INET
+(4) Evaluating the performance of TCP and NDP in a FatTree topology (5) A central traffic scheduler for scheduling flows in the simulated network and setting up simulation parameters for experimenting with the above-mentioned contributions

 An implementation of NDP[1] protocol (SIGCOMM 2017 Best Paper Award) in OMNeT++/INET.

 [1] NDP: Re-Architecting Datacenter Networks and Stacks for Low Latency https://gianniantichi.github.io/files/papers/ndp.pdf